 That's because, usually on a cloud gaming platform once you've pressed a button the signal has to be transmitted (most often through Bluetooth) to the receiving device, then sent over an internet connection.
 It is subsequently read by the source device, sent back to the receiving device, then transmitted to your TV (if not using a smartphone or tablet screen).
 Each of these actions take time and that can be vital to smooth gaming experiences as milliseconds can be the difference between avoiding a bullet or being shot in the face.

 What devices will it be available for?

 Previous rumours suggested that Google would launch its service with its own Made by Google games console.
 However, while that could still be the case one day, it doesn't actually need one as any connected device will do.

-The company's recent Project Stream trials worked through the Google Chrome internet browser and so will Stadia.
+The company's 2018 Project Stream trials worked through the Google Chrome internet browser and so will Stadia.
 It will therefore be available on PC and Mac without extra dedicated software or devices.

 It will also work through other connected devices: TVs, Android phones and tablets, as well as a Chromecast plugged into a telly.
 We're also hoping it will work on Apple iOS devices at some point, but are yet to receive confirmation.

 In terms of specifics, Google has announced that its Pixel 3 range of smartphones will gain a Stadia application and be compatible from day one.
 That includes the Pixel 3, Pixel 3 XL, Pixel 3a and Pixel 3a XL.

 Google has announced that Stadia Pro membership will cost £8.99 per month in the UK, $9.99 per month in the US.
 That will give users up to 4K HDR gameplay.
 However, in contrary to previous reports, it won't give access to a library of games.